 A large, established fund from a well-known asset management company can bring the peace of mind that it’s not about to disappear.

 5. Investment approach

-Funds vary in the ways they try to make money – whether focusing on future growth, looking for value in unloved companies, generating income, backing high tech bets or sticking with the safety of well-established big brands.
+Funds vary in the ways they try to make money.
+Some focus on future growth, looking for value in unloved companies.
+Others on generating income, backing high tech bets or sticking with the safety of well-established big brands.